Campbell, Colin Eric Interview

 No. Was it a guy Leadbetter, the carrier?

-I stayed with my grandparents a few days out at Waipatu, and then I noseyed around all the garages that I sort of fancied in both Napier and Hastings.
-And I took a fancy to Ross, Dysart & McLean, because to me they had what I thought was the best range of motor vehicles.
+I stayed with my grandparents a few days out at Waipatu, and then I nosied [nosed] around all the garages that I sort of fancied in both Napier and Hastings, and I took a fancy to Ross, Dysart & McLean, because to me they had what I thought was the best range of motor vehicles.
 They were at that time agents for Rover, Landrover, Jaguar, Daimler, Singer and Renault.
-My mother – when I went back I told them which garage that I fancied, but I mean, that was just for my own observation of them – she wrote a letter to Ross, Dysart & McLean and got a reply back from Andy Dysart – I’ve still got the copy of that letter – and said that I sounded like I could make a good prospect for a motor mechanic apprentice.
+My mother … when I went back I told them which garage that I fancied, but I mean, that was just from my own observation of them; she wrote a letter to Ross, Dysart & McLean and got a reply back from Andy Dysart – I’ve still got the copy of that letter – and said that I sounded like I could make a good prospect for a motor mechanic apprentice.
 So I went through you know, the rigmarole of setting all that up, and I started work there early in February 1953.

-At that time Andy Dysart – he’s the Dysart of Dysart & McLean – he was the chairman of directors, and Geoff McLean was still working in the woodwork shop, and Bill Ross had just retired I think, the year before.
-I met Bill Ross and I saw quite a bit of him, ‘cause he used to call on a regular basis just to see how his old firm was going.
+At that time Andy Dysart – he is the Dysart of Dysart & McLean – he was the Chairman of directors, and Geoff McLean was still working in the woodwork shop.
+And Bill Ross had just retired, I think the year before, although I met Bill Ross and I saw quite a bit of him ‘cause he used to call on a regular basis just to see how his old firm was going.
 And I spent twenty-five years at that firm, finishing as Service Manager.

 How many staff were there?